boklos/mongodb/README.md

 # mongodb
-In each branch, i have a micro project using node.js and Mongodb
+importing a reddit JSON, and inserting it in a new collection in my database in Mongodb